-Jeff Mengoli has served as our general counsel and secretary since May 2016.
+Jeff Mengoli has served as our chief legal officer and secretary since July 2020.
+Prior to serving as our chief legal officer, Mr. Mengoli served as our general counsel beginning May 2016.
 Prior to serving as our general counsel, Mr. Mengoli worked with the Alibaba Group in various capacities from 2000 to 2016, including as general counsel for its United States subsidiaries.
 Mr. Mengoli was an associate at Wilson, Sonsini, Goodrich & Rosati LLP from 1997 to 1999 and an associate at Gibson, Dunn & Crutcher LLP from 1995 to 1997.
 Mr. Mengoli holds an A.B. in Economics from Harvard University and a J.D. from the University of California, Berkeley.